-Winter can bring about many plumbing problems, one of which is frozen pipes.
+Winter can bring about many drain cleaning problems, one of which is frozen pipes.
 If water suddenly stops flowing to a whole area of your home or even just a single faucet, you might be dealing with a frozen pipe.
 Fortunately, a frozen pipe is a problem that is easy to fix.
 All you need to do is heat the frozen pipe to thaw the ice, and in no time, your water will be flowing again.

 But while the problem of a frozen pipe is quite easy to solve, the difficulty lies in finding the frozen pipe.
 With so many pipes running in and around your house, pinpointing the exact problem area can be a major challenge.
 You may feel like you are searching for a needle in a haystack.